cucumber/cucumber-expressions/README.md

     I have 1 \{what} cucumber in my belly \(amazing!)
     I have 42 \{what} cucumbers in my belly \(amazing!)

-There is currently no way to escape a `/` character - it will always be interpreted as alternative text.
+The `/` character will always be interpreted as an alternative, unless escaped, such as with `\/`.

 ## Architecture